Snowflake

 • Snowflake Transformer-provided libraries - Transformer passes the necessary libraries with the pipeline to enable running the pipeline.

-Use when running the pipeline locally or when the cluster where the pipeline runs does not include the Snowflake libraries.
+Use when running the pipeline locally or when the cluster where the pipeline runs does not include the Snowflake libraries for Spark.

 Select the appropriate Spark version for your cluster.